How to Increase the Fertility of Cervical Mucus?

 The cervical mucus helps sperm cells swim freely towards the uterus.
 Therefore, having the right quantity of this fluid decides whether the sperm cells that enter your body can finish their journey to the uterus.
 If the quantity and the quality of this fluid are quite poor, then the sperm cells will not be able to swim towards the uterus; however, too much of it and it will be way too thick for sperm cells to penetrate.

 The secretion of cervical mucus differs from one individual to another.
-So don’t fret if you are one of those women whose body produces a lesser quantity of cervical mucus, because there are several ways to improve its quality and quantity and make it less ‘hostile’.
+So don’t fret if you are one of those women whose body produces a lesser quantity of cervical mucus, because there are several ways to increasing the fertile of cervical mucus.

 How to Detect Ovulation Through Your Cervical Mucus?

 Your cervical mucus is an indicator of your fertility levels.
 Right after your periods, you may experience some dryness down there, and the discharge you notice might be sticky, cloudy or yellow in colour.
 As your ovulation date comes closer, you’ll notice that the colour of the mucus becomes more creamy, and it increases in quantity and moistness as well.
 It is when you begin ovulating that your cervical mucus will have the texture and colour of raw egg whites, which will indicate that you are going through your most fertile days.
 Once again, post your fertile window, the mucus takes on a thicker consistency and decreases in quantity as well.

 When you start tracking the changes in your cervical mucus, you’ll realise that your fertile window is actually quite small.
 Therefore, reducing the hostility of the cervical mucus i.e., increasing and improving its quantity and quality to enable sperms to reach the uterus is of utmost importance if you’re trying to conceive.